mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 1. The price I pay per unit to the contract manufacturer.
 1. The price I pay per unit for Raspberry Pis.
-1. The shipping cost from my manufacturer to the 3PL warehouse.
+1. The shipping cost from my manufacturer to the fulfillment warehouse.

 The contract manufacturer's factory is in Vietnam, and the US supposedly has no import tariffs on electronics from Vietnam.
 I say "supposedly" because I'm reserving confidence until I go through the actual import process.
 If it's true, it cuts out another big expense and further simplifies cost tracking.